stanfordnlp/stanza/_pages/training.md

 For example, the word2vec file for English should be put into `$WORDVEC_DIR/English/en.vectors.xz`.

 To get started, you can download the pretrained word2vec embeddings released from the CoNLL 2017 Shared Task, which can be found [here](https://lindat.mff.cuni.cz/repository/xmlui/bitstream/handle/11234/1-1989/word-embeddings-conll17.tar?sequence=9&isAllowed=y).
-For languages not in this list, we use the FastText embeddings from Facebook, which can be found here.
-Once you download the embeddings, please make sure you arrange them in a similar fashion as the CoNLL 2017 vector files.
+For languages not in this list, we use the [FastText embeddings](https://fasttext.cc/docs/en/crawl-vectors.html) from Facebook.
+Once you download the embeddings, please make sure you arrange them in a similar fashion as described above.

 ## Training with Scripts